teagan-pado/Views-Tracking-Challenge/README.md

 ### Writing Your Code:
 - The main place you'll want to write your code is in functions/src/track-recording-view.ts
-- Here you'll find a function stub you can use with some examples of how to interact with the firebase database
+- Here you'll find a function stub you can use with some examples of how to interact with the firestore database
 - Implement the function trackRecordingView

 ### Writing Test Cases For Your Code:
 - No need to write full unit tests for your code, but inside functions/test/test.txt, list the test cases you'd test if you were to write thorough unit testing, and the expected result in each case

 ### Running Your Code:
 Firebase has some excellent tooling for locally emulating cloud functions, firestore database, and more in concert.
-We've set up database with some dummy data for you to play around with, and a website you can use to easily hit your locally running cloud function.
+We've set up a database with some dummy data for you to play around with, and a website you can use to easily hit your locally running cloud function.
+You can assume the client will make calls to this function whenever a users opens a recording in the app.
+The website below is just an easy way for you to test your cloud function.
 Here's how to use it
 - initiate the emulator from the functions directory with
 ```
 npm run serve